rkdud007/blog/content/mini-storage-proofs.md

 In this blog post we will not dive deep into this topic, we are just going to use syscall to get the current block hash through on-chain ( which is limited to the latest 256 blocks).
 If anyone wants to learn more about getting a historical state in a trustless way, would recommend checking out [this article](https://starkware.co/resource/proving-ethereums-state-on-starknet-with-herodotus/).

-## Storage Proofs workflow
+## Storage Proofs workflow with EVM

 Now lets go through [`mini-storage-proof`](https://github.com/rkdud007/mini-storage-proofs?tab=readme-ov-file) with codes.
 This project implements [Herodotus Storage Proofs workflow](https://docs.herodotus.dev/herodotus-docs/developers/storage-proofs/workflow) step by step both in Ethereum and Starknet.
+We will first take a look at full EVM workflow.

 ### 1. Accessing the block hash